findmypast/honeydew/README.md

 Queues are the most critical location of state in Honeydew, a job will not be removed from the queue unless it has either been successfully executed, or been dealt with by the configured failure mode.

 Honeydew includes a few basic queue modules:
- - A simple local LIFO queue implemented with the `:queue` and `Map` modules, this is the default queue.
+ - A simple local FIFO queue implemented with the `:queue` and `Map` modules, this is the default.
  - A stateless RabbitMQ connector.
+Please note that `call/2` is not supported yet, only fire-and-forget `cast/2`.

 If you want to implement your own queue, check out the included queues as a guide.
 Try to keep in mind where exactly your queue state lives, is your queue process(es) where jobs live, or is it a completely stateless connector for some external broker?
 Or a hybrid?
-I'm excited to see what folks come up with, please open a PR! <3
+I'm excited to see what you come up with, please open a PR! <3

 ### Dispatchers